gyf304/cloudflared-k8s/chart/README.md

 # Prerequisite

-You'll need a ingress controller installed on your k8s cluster
+You'll need a ingress controller installed on your k8s cluster.

+This installs a nginx-ingress with ClusterIP as the service type - so not exposed to outside of the cluster.

 ```
 helm upgrade --install ingress-nginx ingress-nginx \